 Lebanon is the only country in the Middle East in which religious freedom is constitutionally protected.

-National Evangelical Synod of Syria and Lebanon
+National Evangelical Synod of Syria and Lebanon (NESSL)

 The NESSL owns and operates an excellent conference center known as Dhour El Choueir Conference Center.
 The center is thriving with activities for children, youth, women and families.
 It is also a popular location for conferences and retreats.
 The Synod considers Dhour El Choueir Conference Center to be a major locus for continuing education of clergy and laity.
-Note: If you would like more information on Dhour El Choueir Conference Center — availability, rates, etc. — please contact Najla Kassab or visit the National Evangelical Synod of Syria and Lebanon website.
+(Note: If you would like more information on Dhour El Choueir Conference Center — availability, rates, etc. — please visit the Synod’s web site at http://en.synod-sl.org/.)

 Near East School of Theology

 The Near East School of Theology (NEST) is a high-level theological seminary located in Beirut.
-With roots tracing all the way back to 1835, NEST was actually founded in 1932 with the merger of two theological schools: one from Turkey and one from Lebanon.
-“From the beginning NEST has always been multi-national, multi-confessional, and multi-cultural,” (George F. Sabra, “Truth and Service: A History of the Near East School of Theology,” Librarie Antoine: 2009, p.
+With roots tracing to 1835, NEST was actually founded in 1932 with the merger of two theological schools: one from Turkey and one from Lebanon.
+“NEST has always been multi-national, multi-confessional and, multi-cultural,” (George F. Sabra, Truth and Service: A History of the Near East School of Theology, Librarie Antoine: 2009, p.
 125) serving Presbyterians, Congregationalists, Lutherans and Episcopalians from Lebanon, Syria, Palestine/Israel, Turkey, Iran and several African nations.
 NEST is committed to providing top-quality education and training to Arab, Armenian, other Middle Eastern, African and European church leaders.
 NEST prepares individuals for pastoral, academic and other church leadership positions throughout the region.

 The Syria-Lebanon Partnership Network is one among more than 40 networks that connect Presbyterians who share a common mission interest.
 Most participants are involved in mission partnerships through congregations, presbyteries or synods.
-Network members come together to coordinate efforts, share best practices and develop strategies.
+Network members come together to coordinate efforts, share best practices, and develop strategies.